·5 min read

-I love the output of programming more than the process itself, and that applies to MLX Swift too.
+I like the output of programming more than the process itself, and that applies to MLX Swift too.
 So, in this post, you will learn how to easily add on-device inference to your existing app.

 What is MLX, Though?